edubart/sokol_gp/README.md

 These are features I would like to implement someday in the future.

-* Asynchronous rendering (dispatch draw commands to dedicated render thread on the fly)
 * Automatic texture atlas packer (to allow more batching)